 The Project's activities would not have impacts to vegetation.
-The majority of the Project would be located on the Pescadero Creek Bridge structure, with the exception of staging and guardrail work.
-Staging would occur on paved areas only and would not have any impact on vegetation, while guardrail upgrades would take place where transitional MBGR guardrail already exists.
+Most of the Project would be located on the Pescadero Creek Bridge structure, except for staging and guardrail work.
+Staging would occur on paved areas only and would not have any impacts on vegetation, while guardrail upgrades would take place where transitional MBGR guardrail already exists.